Welcome to RainbowKids!

 The love, acceptance, and sense of belonging that children experience in healthy families enables them to thrive.
 Children who lack this nurturing and permanency, who grow up in out-of-family care, frequently fail to thrive and grow into mentally-healthy and strong adults.
 Families are essential to children, everywhere.

 RainbowKids began in 1996 as an advocacy resource for special needs and older children who languish in orphanages around the world.
 Since that time, it has grown into a network of advocacy and humanitarian organizations that support children and families through united efforts.

 RainbowKids is not an adoption agency.
-We are the largest central resource linking families, adoption professionals, humanitarian organizations, orphan-care and support missions, and children living outside of family care (commonly called orphans, though this is not always the case).
+We are the largest central resource linking families, adoption professionals, humanitarian organizations, orphan-care and support missions, and children living out their lives in orphanages and group homes.

 Since 1996, more than 40,000 children have found families through the advocacy of RainbowKids.com.